How Much Magnesium for Sleep?

 Magnesium is also great as a source of energy support that can boost alertness and enhance your focus.
 If you need an energy boost to tackle the day ahead, magnesium may be the support you are looking for.

-Though it may take some time before you begin to notice these benefits of magnesium, you can rest assured that you are supporting your body by working to increase your levels of this essential nutrient.
+Though it may take some time before you begin to notice the benefits of magnesium, you can rest assured that you are supporting your body by working to increase your levels of this essential nutrient.

 How Much Magnesium Should I Take for Sleep?